Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 It’s not just chimneys that raccoons like to hide out in.
 Any opening in your house to a dark and safe space is an ideal home for a raccoon family.

 To prevent this from happening, seal all openings they might use to enter.
-If you happen to know that there are a couple of raccoon balls snoozing quietly in a certain part of your house, make sure to get them out first before sealing in the entrances.
+If you happen to know that there are a couple of raccoons snoozing quietly in a certain part of your house, make sure to get them out first before sealing in the entrances.

 You would not want to trap a raccoon inside your house!
-Call in the experts to do the job to maintain the safety of you and your family.
+Call in the experts to do the job safely and prevent you or your family from contracting rabies.

 house with a green yard